-When most people think of ways to save money the first thought that comes to mind probably isn’t shopping.
-But for this money-saving and stress eliminating tip, I am going to have you do just that.
-We are going to talk about the art of the gift closet and how it will change your holiday for better during this crazy year.
+When most people think of ways to save money, the first thought that comes to mind probably isn’t shopping.
+But for this money-saving and stress-eliminating tip, I will have you do just that.
+We are going to talk about the art of the gift closet and how it will change your holiday for the better during this crazy year.

-And, speaking of budgets, sometimes you need to make a little investment early to save a lot on money later.
-And this investment is not only going to save you a lot of money, it’s going to save you a ton of time and (this year) will totally save the day too.
+And, speaking of budgets, sometimes you need to make a little investment early to save a lot of money later.
+And this investment is not only going to save you a lot of money, but it’s also going to save you a ton of time and (this year) will totally save the day too.

 Have I sparked your interest yet?

 One of my favorite budgeting tips of all is the gift closet.
 I cannot tell you how much money I have saved over the years with this little gem of a tip.
-Most of you probably know what a gift closet is, but for those of you that don’t – here’s a brief explanation.
+Most of you probably know what a gift closet is, but for those who don’t – here’s a brief explanation.

 Now I know what some of you are thinking.